 Any complaint of discrimination by our staff or customers will be fully examined by the Committee at their first available meeting.

 Disabled Parking is available in the Car Park with the spaces close to the East Gate.
 A path runs from the car park to the terracing on the north side of the ground where the covered, accessible viewing shelter is to be installed.
 For high profile or busy matches, we restrict access to the entire car park for use by players, match officials and those with blue badges only.
 Thus, whilst the parking bays may not all conform to disability guidance, they are nonetheless reserved for use by less able supporters to ensure they can secure easy access to the stadium.
-Indeed, when we played Falkirk FC in the Scottish Cup, we secured the agreement of business units directly opposite the stadium (only a few metres from the entrance to the stadium) to use their parking bays for supporters with blue badges.
-These actions increased disabled parking from 2 spaces to around 25 spaces.
+Additionally we have an agreement with business units directly opposite the stadium (only a few metres from the entrance to the stadium) to use their parking bays for supporters with blue badges.
+These actions increased available parking for less able supporters from 2 spaces to around 25 spaces.

 Linlithgow Rose will not tolerate any discrimination on grounds of sex, gender, ethnicity, colour, nationality, religion or disability.
-This applies to every aspect of the club including:
+Please see our policy on Equality, Diversity and Inclusion which deals with this in greater depth.